tinacms/tina.io/content/guides/nextjs/github-open-authoring/auth-redirect.md

 title: Create an Auth Redirect Page
 ---

-We also need to create a new page to redirect the user to while authenticating with GitHub.
+Before we add TinaCMS to the project, we need to create a new page to redirect the user to while authenticating with GitHub.
 This component **will render as a modal** during authentication.

 Create a new directory in `pages`, called `github` and then make a new file, `authorizing.tsx`.